-Social Caterpillar is a game which focuses on the exploration of introversion, and essentially delivers a sense of understanding through mechanics that emulate the difficulties of this condition.
-It’s an idea that I had never considered before I heard it, and while it sounds like it might not be fun to play, the creator has put a lot of effort into developing a captivating experience.
-In saying that, I don’t think every game needs to be “fun” as we don’t always watch a movie or read a book for the sole purpose of fun.
-Sometimes we enjoy learning, and other times we pursue the urge to have our perceptions challenged.
-It’s a concept very new to the interactive medium, but I think it’s absolutely vital for it’s growth.
-For me, the game was thought provocative, and I enjoyed my time with it.
+Social Caterpillar is a game that focuses on the exploration of introversion in an attempt to deliver a sense of empathy to the player through mechanics that emulate the difficulties of this condition.
+It’s an affliction I’d never fully considered before, and while it sounds like it might not be a fun game to play, the creator put a lot of effort into developing a captivating experience.
+I’d also personally argue that not every game needs to be “fun” in a conventional sense, as we don’t always watch a movie or read a book for the sole purpose of entertainment.
+Sometimes we are captivated through learning and other times we pursue an urge to have our perceptions challenged.
+It’s a concept very new to the interactive medium, but I think it’s absolutely vital for its growth.

-The way the game emulates the condition is by having the player wake up every morning to work their way through virtual a diorama of various social situations.
-When you first begin, you will have very limited energy, and an internal voice which consistently tries to discourage you from doing anything or going anywhere.
-It’s clear to me that this is a metaphor, emulating part of introversion, and while it doesn’t actually stop you doing anything, it is frustrating as it always insists you never progress forward.
-On top of that, each door you walk through consumes energy, as does every attempted conversation with another person; which is yet another fantastic metaphor representing how exhausting something which we all find so easy, could actually be for someone else.
+The way the game emulates the condition is by having the player wake up every morning to work their way through a virtual a diorama of social situations.
+When you first begin, you will have very limited energy and an internal voice which consistently tries to discourage you from doing anything or going anywhere.
+It’s an effective metaphor, emulating part of introversion, and while it doesn’t actually stop you doing anything, it’s frustrating as it always insists you never progress forward.
+On top of that, each door you walk through consumes energy, as does every attempt at a conversation with another person; which is another convincing metaphor emulating how exhausting something most people find so comfortable could be for a person with social anxiety.

 In terms of narrative, it’s more so represented through the environment than with dialogue.
 In fact, there is no direct dialogue between the characters whatsoever, which makes sense as each social encounter is literally a puzzle to the character.
 However, there is also a lot of implied narrative as well.
 When you begin the game, you can choose one of four characters, and there is an interesting segment where you get the opportunity to pursue a love interest, which will allow you to reach one of three endings, based on your decisions.
 The ending is essentially a final puzzle, and in my case, the scenario was getting up in front of a group of people to speak.
 Additionally, there are collectables you can unlock from certain puzzles, and secret rooms to be discovered.